Methadone Clinic Vallejo, CA

 Medmark Treatment Centers Vallejo

-Medmark Treatment Centers Vallejo is a methadone clinic in Vallejo, CA situated in Solano County at 1628 Broadway Street, 94590 zip code area that also includes suboxone treatment services.
-Medmark Treatment Centers Vallejo provides buprenorphine detox, buprenorphine maintenance and methadone detox.
-Also, Medmark Treatment Centers Vallejo provides housing services, case management and early intervention for HIV.
+Medmark Treatment Centers Vallejo is a methadone clinic in Vallejo, California situated at 1628 Broadway Street, 94590 zip code.
+Medmark Treatment Centers Vallejo provides methadone detox, methadone maintenance and buprenorphine detox.
+Also, Medmark Treatment Centers Vallejo provides housing services, early intervention for HIV and case management.
 Medmark Treatment Centers Vallejo includes opioid treatment for young adults and adults.
 Medmark Treatment Centers Vallejo also provides detox treatment that includes: opioid detox.

 Call (866) 434-2077 for 24/7 help with treatment.